-My July 2012 commentary “Artistic Endeavor: Can Change the Face of Africa” was about Sundance Institute Theatre Lab’s play premiere “Africa Kills Her Sun”, which I attended.
+My July 2012 commentary was about Sundance Institute Theatre Lab’s play premiere “Africa Kills Her Sun,” which I attended.
 The play was a collaboration of African playwrights and actors, expressing the plight of the Ogoni tribe in Nigeria, under Dictator Sani Abacha’s corrupt regime; human rights abuses, and suppression of free speech.
 Sundance had brought into focus the injustices in Africa through a social awareness–reaching out to young minds.

 The play was adapted from a short story, by Ken Saro-Wiwa a popular writer and satirist, which combined slam poetry and storytelling.
 Saro-Wiwa was a vocal critic of the government, advocating on behalf of the Ogoni people who lived in abject poverty in the oil rich Niger Delta.
 After the uprising in 1994 which he was accused of instigating, he was jailed, put on trial, and executed shortly thereafter.
 Ken Saro-Wiwa became a folk hero for other African’s suffering from human rights abuses and injustices.